Saints Row: Gat out of Hell Game Cover

 • “This game is so bad, the jokes are not funny, the gameplay is just reskinned Saints Row.
 They trashed your boy Dex by making him one of the side mission characters; he has no lines and just dies.”

 The music aspect of "Saints Row: Gat Out of Hell" has received mixed reviews, with many players expressing disappointment over the lack of a traditional soundtrack and radio stations, which were hallmarks of previous entries in the series.
-While the game features a standout musical number that some found entertaining and humorous, the absence of licensed music and ambient sound during gameplay left many feeling that the atmosphere was lacking.
-Overall, the musical elements are seen as a unique but insufficient replacement for the vibrant soundtracks that fans have come to expect from the franchise.
+While the game features a standout musical number that some found entertaining and humorous, the absence of licensed music and ambient sound has left many feeling that the overall atmosphere is lacking.
+Players suggest that the game could benefit from allowing players to use their own playlists to enhance the experience, as the in-game music is minimal and often jarring.

 • “It's the greatest feature in SR4, to have every single gameplay moment elevated by your choice of music playing in the background, no vehicle needed.”